pkra/peterkrautzberger.org/_posts/2010/2010-05-08-ystn-first-look.md

 permalink: 0019/
 ---

 The last week was rather busy and I did not find time to blog.
-The good news is that I will be attending [BLAST 2010](http://euclid.colorado.edu/~kasterma/blast/) in Boulder come June and they are very kind to support me.
+The good news is that I will be attending [BLAST 2010 [Wayback Machine]](https://web.archive.org/web/20100612014546/http://euclid.colorado.edu/~kasterma/blast/) in Boulder come June and they are very kind to support me.

 After having been very excited last week with the start of the [Young Set Theory Network [Wayback Machine]](https://web.archive.org/web/20110711064402/http://young-set-theory.net/wiki/Main_Page) I wanted write a follow up on the project that hopefully helps people who want to become active in it.
 The text was supposed to help me identify how I would want to contribute.
 But it became a bit more so I decided to post it.